-Theresa consults with departments, faculty, and TAs in the arts, humanities, social sciences and some professional schools.
-She also coordinates the Center’s Learning Communities program, co-directs the Interactive Theater as Pedagogy Project (a collaboration between the CTL and Memory War Theater), and facilitates Faculty and Professional Learning Communities.
-Her interests and skills are in the areas of diversity and liberation pedagogies, creative course assignments, arts- and performance-based pedagogical practices, community-based experiential learning, and small group process.
-Theresa is an Affiliate Faculty with the UW Southeast Asia Center and Participating Faculty with the UW Center for Performance Studies.
+Theresa consults with departments, faculty, staff, and TAs across the disciplines.
+She co-directs the Theater for Change UW (a collaboration between the CTL and Memory War Theater), and facilitates Learning Communities.
+Her interests and skills are in the areas of inclusive teaching and learning, critical pedagogies, arts- and performance-based pedagogical practices, creative course assignments, and community-based experiential learning.
+Theresa is an affiliate faculty with the UW School of Social Work and the UW Southeast Asia Center, and participating faculty with the UW Center for Performance Studies.

-Christine’s work includes the Faculty Fellows Program, Large Class Collegium, Faculty Workshops on Teaching and Learning, Institute for Teaching Excellence, the campus-wide Distinguished Teaching Awards, and Faculty and Professional Learning Communities.
-In addition, Christine collaborates with other entities to further explore opportunities for faculty involvement.
-Examples include parent orientation through First Year Programs and the Game Day Teaching Program in Intercollegiate Athletics.
+Christine’s work includes the Faculty Fellows Program, Large Class Collegium, Teaching and Learning Workshops, the campus-wide Distinguished Teaching Awards, the In-Practice Technology Workshop Series, and Learning Communities to name a few.
+In addition, Christine collaborates with other entities to further explore opportunities for instructor involvement.
+Examples include parent orientation through First Year Programs, the Game Day Teaching Program with Intercollegiate Athletics, and UW-IT Learning Technologies.
 Christine holds a joint appointment in the Center for Teaching and Learning and the Dean’s Office in Undergraduate Academic Affairs.